Urinary tract infection: Dietary supplements

-When used as an adjuvant to antibiotics and other standard treatments, cranberry supplements decrease the number of UTIs in people who get them frequently.
-A 2023 review concluded that cranberry products can reduce the risk of UTIs in certain groups (women with reoccurring UTIs, children, and people having had clinical interventions), but not in pregnant women, the elderly or people with urination disorders.
+Cranberry products can reduce the risk of UTIs in certain groups (women with reoccurring UTIs, children, and people having had clinical interventions), but not in pregnant women, the elderly or people with urination disorders.
+They can also be used as an adjuvant to antibiotics and other standard treatments.
 Some evidence suggests that cranberry juice is more effective at UTI control than dehydrated tablets or capsules.
-Cranberry has not been effective in attempts to replace antibiotics for the treatment of active infections.
-Cranberry supplements are also high in sugar content, which may worsen the risks associated with UTIs in patients with diabetes mellitus.
+Cranberry supplements are high in sugar content, which may worsen the risks associated with UTIs in patients with diabetes mellitus.

 D-mannose is often marketed as a dietary supplement that prevents UTIs; however, there is little evidence supporting its use.
 A randomised controlled trial compared daily d-mannose with a placebo (fructose) among women with recurrent urinary tract infections over 6 months.
 D-mannose offered no benefit over placebo in reducing UTIs.

-As of 2015, probiotics require further study to determine if they are beneficial for UTI.
+Certain probiotics might help reduce UTI recurrence, but evidence is weaker than for cranberries.

 Treatment

 The mainstay of treatment is antibiotics.
+Fosfomycin can be used as an effective treatment for both UTIs and complicated UTIs, including acute pyelonephritis.
+The standard regimen for complicated UTIs is an oral 3 g dose administered once every 48 or 72 hours for a total of 3 doses or a 6 grams every 8 hours for 7 days to 14 days when fosfomycin is given in IV form.
+Gepotidacin was approved for medical use in the United States in March 2025.
+It is the first new antibiotic approved in the US for UTIs in nearly 30 years.

 Phenazopyridine is occasionally prescribed during the first few days in addition to antibiotics to help with the burning and urgency sometimes felt during a bladder infection.
 However, it is not routinely recommended due to safety concerns with its use, specifically an elevated risk of methemoglobinemia (higher than normal level of methemoglobin in the blood).
 Paracetamol may be used for fevers.
 There is no good evidence for the use of cranberry products for treating current infections.

-Fosfomycin can be used as an effective treatment for both UTIs and complicated UTIs including acute pyelonephritis.
-The standard regimen for complicated UTIs is an oral 3g dose administered once every 48 or 72 hours for a total of 3 doses or a 6 grams every 8 hours for 7 days to 14 days when fosfomycin is given in IV form.

-Gepotidacin was approved for medical use in the United States in March 2025.
-It is the first new antibiotic approved in the US for UTIs in nearly 30 years.